jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 \forthMSP430FR.asm is the main file to compile FastForth.
 It calls :

 	- mspregister.mac that defines the TI symbolic instructions,
-	- TargetMap.inc that defines for each device the eUSCI used as Terminal and then selects the declarations file family.map,
+	- Target.inc that defines for each device the eUSCI used as Terminal and then selects the declarations file family.inc,
 	- ForthThreads.mac in case of multithread vocabularies,
 	- optionally, forthMSP430FR_SD.asm file(s) for SD_Card,
 	- optionally, forthMSP430FR_ASM.asm for assembler,
 	- TargetInit.asm that selects the target.asm,
 	- and then TERMINALBAUDRATE.asm.

-open it with scite
+open it with scite editor

 uncomment the target as you want, i.e. MSP_EXP430fr5969